system76/docs/content/new-web-infrastructure.md

 ### Advance Replacement Part - Within Warranty Period

 We send a replacement part for self-service or service at a local repair shop, then have you return the defective part.
 We also provide the service manual for your machine if applicable.
-You can see the available [service manuals here](/articles/guides) and [here](https://tech-docs.system76.com/)
+You can see the available service manuals in the [relevant support article](/articles/guides) or on the [Tech Docs website](https://tech-docs.system76.com/).

 More details will be provided if this process is requested.